Sorting fact, disinformation after Russian attack on Ukraine

 — Ukraine’s nuclear energy regulator said higher than usual gamma radiation levels have been detected in the area around the Chernobyl nuclear plant, site of the world’s worst nuclear accident, after it was seized by the Russian military.
 The International Atomic Energy Agency said the reported levels don’t pose any danger to the public.
 The Russian Defense Ministry said radiation levels in the area have remained normal.

-— Kyiv’s mayor said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
+— Kyiv Mayor Vitali Klitschko said gunfire and explosions in several parts of the city came as Ukrainian troops were fighting groups of Russian saboteurs.
+He also said five explosions hit an area near a major power plant on the city’s eastern outskirts.
+No electricity outages were immediately reported.

-— Ukrainian President Volodymyr Zelenskyy said that 137 “heroes,” including 10 military officers, had been killed.
-The Ukrainian military said it has killed over 1,000 Russian troops while fending off Moscow’s invasion.
-The Russian military hasn’t reported any casualties during the attack.
-Neither claim could be independently verified.

-— The U.N.
-High Commissioner for Human Rights said its staffers have so far verified at least 127 civilian casualties, 25 people killed and 102 injured, mostly from shelling and airstrikes.
+— Authorities in Donetsk, the largest city in the separatist-held territories, said hot water supplies to the city of about 900,000 were suspended Saturday because of damage to the system by Ukrainian shelling.
+The claim could not immediately be independently verified.

 — Moldova’s national naval agency said a Moldovan-flagged ship was hit by a missile in “neutral waters” in the Black Sea, leaving two crew members seriously injured.